BeehiveNGO/Beehive/beehive.ngo/README.md

 ## Notes

+- Two versions of Beehive’s open-data-driven humanitarian crowdfunding platform are being built, an initial beta version (beta.beehive.ngo) and an official release version (beehive.com).
 - This folder is for beehive.ngo's build files (a React version of beta.beehive.ngo)
 - The **URL** beehive.ngo is currently being used as a landing page for about.beehive.ngo (see [subfolder]())